-Historical financial or operative information contained in this presentation, if not taken or derived from our accounting records or our management reporting or unless otherwise stated, is taken or derived from financial statements prepared in accordance with IFRS (for the financial years 2014-2019) or German GAAP (HGB) (for the financial years 1989-2019), each as indicated in this presentation, for the respective period.
-The financial statements prepared in accordance with IFRS may deviate substantially from (segmental or other) information in the financial statements prepared in accordance with IFRS and, thus, may not be fully comparable to such financial statements.
+Historical financial or operative information contained in this presentation, if not taken or derived from our accounting records or our management reporting or unless otherwise stated, is taken or derived from financial statements prepared in accordance with into presentation, for the respective period.
+The financial statements prepared in accordance with IFRS may deviate substantially from (segmental or other) information in the financial statements prepared in accordance with German GAAP (HGB) and, thus, may not be fully comparable to such financial statements.
 Accordingly, such information prepared in accordance with German GAAP (HGB) is not necessarily indicative for the future results of operations, financial position or cash flows for financial statements prepared in accordance with IFRS.
 All amounts are stated in million euros (€ million) unless otherwise indicated.
 Rounding differences may occur.
-This presentation contains certain supplemental financial or operative measures that are not calculated in accordance with IFRS or German GAAP (HGB) and are therefore considered as non-IFRS measures.
+This presentation contains explain the results of operative measures that are not calculated in accordance with IFRS or German GAAP (HGB) and are therefore considered as non-IFRS measures.
 The Group believes that such non-IFRS measures used, when considered in conjunction with (but not in lieu of) other measures that are computed in accordance with IFRS, enhance the understanding of our business, results of operations, financial position or cash flows.
-There are, however, material limitations associated with the use of non-IFRS measures including (without limitations) the limitations inherent in the determination of relevant adjustments.
-The non-IFRS measures used by us may differ from, and not be comparable to, similarly-titled measures used by other companies.
+There are, however, material limitations associated with the use of non-IFRS measures used by us may differ from, and not be comparable to, similarly-titled measures used by other companies.

 This presentation includes "forward-looking statements."
-These statements contain the words "anticipate", "believe", "intend", "extimate", "expect" and words of similar meaning.
+These statements contain the words "anticipate", "believe", "intend", "expect" and words of similar meaning.
 All statements other than statements of historical facts included in this presentation, including, without limitation, those regarding the Company's financial position, business strategy, plans and objectives of management for future operations (including cost savings and productivity improvement plans) are forward-looking statements.
 By their nature, such forward-looking statements involve known and unknown risks, uncertainties and other important factors that could cause the actual results, performance or achievements of the Company to be materially different from results, performance or achievements expressed or implied by such forward-looking statements.
 Such forward-looking statements are based on numerous assumptions regarding the Company's present and future business strategies and the market environment in which the Company will operate in the future.
 These forward-looking statements speak only as of the date of this presentation.
 Each of the Company, the relevant Group entities and their respective agents, employees and advisers, expressly disclaims any obligation or undertaking to update any forward-looking statements contained herein.
 You are urged to consider these factors carefully in evaluating the forward-looking statements in this presentation and not to place undue reliance on such statements.